-How exactly does a critical study of our past beliefs help us in our modern quest?
+How exactly does a critical study of our past beliefs help us in our modern quest ?
 First, there are many ideas in our tradition (e. g. dharma, nishkama karma) which have to be reinterpreted and reevaluated from the standpoint of current needs and demands.
 Second, there are many elements in the tradition which are supportive of the new outlook for a modern society, (e. g. spirit of tolerance).
 We should identify them and assess the extent to which they can be harmonized with the demands of indoctrination.
 Mahatma Gandhi, as you know, derived the inspiration for his idealism and passionate striving for social justice and social reconstruction from our tradition.
 "How can there be room for distinctions of high and low where there is this all-embracing fundamental unity underlying the outward diversity"?" he asked.
-Gandhiji saw in our tradition a synthesis of divergent ideas and values from different religions and faiths.
-He believed all religions to be true and equal.
-He drew equal inspiration from the teachings of the Bhagavadgita and the Upanishads, the spirit of brotherhood manifested in Islam, and the doctrine of universal love preached by Christianity.
+Gandhiji saw in our tradition a synthesis of divergent ideas and values from the teachings of the Bhagavadgita and the Upanishads, the spirit of brotherhood manifested in Islam, and the doctrine of universal love preached by Christianity.
 That was secularism at its best.
 Likewise, many of our other social and national reformers-for example, Raja Ram Mohan Roy and Swami Vivekananda - based their movements on such elements from tradition.
 They did not completely break away from tradition.
 They fully realized that any attempt to reform Indian society would not go far if it made a radical departure from tradition, which provided a solid foundation for the structure.